Past Presentations

 MARCH 9, 2024

-Presentation by speaker Kari-Matti Piilahti, who will Zoom in from Finland.
-The presentation focuses on Finland’s Family History Association (FFHA), its functions and its role as developer of the genealogy.
-Kari-Matti discusses the process of how the records are added.
+Presentation by speaker Kari-Matti Piilahti, who Zoomed in from Finland.
+The presentation focused on Finland’s Family History Association (FFHA), its functions and its role as developer of the genealogy.
+Kari-Matti discussed the process of how the records are added.

 PANEL: HOW MEMBERS HAVE CONNECTED WITH FINNS